A very brief history of Toxteth:

 This explosion was to pave the way for other black/white musicians, not only from Liverpool but throughout the British Isles.

 In the late 50's, living in and growing up in Liverpool's Toxteth district was an exciting experience .
 With its abundance of characters and racial mix of people, it made for an energetic mixture of lifestyles.
-Music was everywhere, both indigenous and imported, mainly black music, Calypso, Jazz, R&B and local favourite Accapella.
+Music was everywhere, both indigenous and imported, mainly black music, Calypso, Jazz, R&B and local favorite Accapella.
 Many people could not afford expensive musical instruments, but that didn't mean they were not musical, they had the cheapest/greatest musical instrument of all, the voice.
 From the school playgrounds to the street corners, harmony was very much in evidence.
 Many black youths would spend literally hours learning to harmonise with each other, using the songs of mainly black American vocal groups as a basis for experimentation.

 All of the clubs were frequented not just by "black immigrants" and visiting seamen but by white local and non local people.
 It was the largest collection of "night clubs" in the Liverpool area.
 Many American servicemen stationed at the American airbase in Burtonwood would also spend time at these clubs.
 They would also bring with them many American R&B records which were not generally available in Liverpool at that time, which, just added to the "cosmopolitan" atmosphere prevalent in the whole of the Liverpool 8 (Toxteth) area.